 However, shopping habits dictated that major purchases be made in downtown stores and the suburban branch was closed in the mid-1950’s.

 Jerome Murphy, Sr. died in 1961, leaving the company in the hands of Jerome, Jr. and Paul.
 Jerome, Jr. died in 1975 and Paul died in 1988.

 Two sons of Paul Murphy continue the family tradition.
 Paul Murphy, Jr. came aboard in 1969 and Jerome Murphy III joined in 1978.
 A fourth generation of the Murphy family, Brendan Murphy (Paul, Jr.’s son) entered the family business in 1999 and became the company’s Director of Institutional Sales in 2006.
 Today M. Steinert & Sons conducts business from the oldest existing music store in the U.S., Boston’s Steinert Hall, the home of the firm since Alexander Steinert had it built in 1896, and from a second showroom in Newton Massachusetts (moved from the Natick Mall to Newton in February 2020).

 The current product line includes acoustic pianos by Steinway, Boston, Essex, digital pianos by Roland, and piano playing systems by Piano Disc, QRS and Steinway-Spirio.
-As of 2018, M. Steinert & Sons is the oldest independent Steinway dealer in the world.
+As of 2018, M. Steinert & Sons became the oldest independent Steinway dealer in the world.

 2020 was a significant year for M. Steinert & Sons, marking 160 years since the company’s founding by Morris Steinert, and 123 years of its affiliation with the Murphy family.